Are same day delivery services the final frontier?

 By outsourcing ecommerce fulfillment to experts that have an existing infrastructure and have a proven 2-day delivery network like Webgistix, emerging retailers can utilize a network that increases speed of delivery and improves customer satisfaction for people like me who have little patience to wait for 11 calendar days (or longer) to get a product.

-While same day delivery may be a consideration for the future, ecommerce retailers should focus on defining what “standard” delivery means to their consumers.
+While same day delivery services may be a consideration for the future, ecommerce retailers should focus on defining what “standard” delivery means to their consumers.
 Consider this statistic from Comscore – 42% of online shoppers have abandoned an online shopping cart because of delivery date (which can lead to a lost customer for life).

 Reducing the cycle time for online deliveries from 5-7 business days down to 1-2 business days with a proven solution can increase customer satisfaction, customer loyalty and drive recommendations & repeat business.